Exabyte-io/documentation/docs/accounts/ui/preferences/settings.md

 # User Settings

-In the second section of the Account Preferences page labelled "User settings", the user will see the following "Clone suffix" text field:

 ![Clone Suffix](/images/clone-suffix.png "Clone Suffix")

 Here, the user is given the opportunity to enter a suffix which will be appended to each job that is cloned via the [jobs explorer page](/jobs/ui/explorer.md).
 This suffix initially defaults to "(clone)", but it can be modified appropriately by the user to any custom entry.